College countdown: How to get your money in order

 Save for textbooks

-Start another You-Name-It Savings account for textbooks.
-You’ll thank yourself later for not paying for them with student loan money.
+Start another savings account for textbooks.
+(You’ll thank yourself later for not paying for them with student loan money!)

 Shop around for books